mrinalini-m/mrinalini/content/posts/articles/multiple-github-accounts/multiple-github-accounts.md

    If you get asked to overwrite an existing key of the same name, type `y` if you want to overwrite it.
 If you don't want to overwrite it, type `n` and reenter the above command with a new filename.
 Just change `id_rsa` to something else like `id_rsa_PERSONAL` .

 2. Enter a secure passphrase.
 This will generate two a private key `id_rsa` and a public key `id_rsa.pub`.
-3. Copy the public key `id_rsa.pub` by typing `pbcopy < ~/.ssh/id_rsa.pub` from terminal.
-You can also open the SSH key directory by entering `open ~/.ssh` , dragging the `id_rsa.pub` file into your code editor and copying the contents of the file.
+3. Copy the public key `id_rsa.pub` by running `pbcopy < ~/.ssh/id_rsa.pub` from terminal.
+You can also open the SSH key directory by running `open ~/.ssh` , dragging the `id_rsa.pub` file into your code editor and copying the contents of the file.
 4. From a browser, go to the settings of your github account by clicking your profile picture from the top right corner.

    ![Screen_Shot_2020-09-06_at_3.54.56_PM.png](./Screen_Shot_2020-09-06_at_3.54.56_PM.png)